NeosIT/active-directory-integration2/README.md

 # Next Active Directory Integration
 Next Active Directory Integration allows WordPress to authenticate, authorize, create and update users against Microsoft Active Directory.
 Next ADI ist a complete rewrite of its predecessor [Active Directory Integration](https://wordpress.org/plugins/active-directory-integration/).
 You can easily import users from your Active Directory into your WordPress instance and keep both synchronized through Next Active Directory Integration's features.

-If you like this plug-in we'd like to encourage you to purchase a support license from [https://active-directory-wp.com/](https://active-directory-wp.com/shop-overview/) to support the ongoing development of this plug-in.
+If you like this plug-in we'd like to encourage you to purchase a support plan from [https://active-directory-wp.com/](https://active-directory-wp.com/shop-overview/) to support the ongoing development of this plug-in.

 ## Important requirement changes
 As of *2020-01-01* NADI did *no* longer support PHP version *< 7.2*.
 The reason is that security support for PHP 7.1 and below has beeen dropped by the maintainers as you can see in the official PHP documentation http://php.net/supported-versions.php.